 BONUS - Costs of Non-Compliance with the Florida MSGP

 This is usually when people start to balk - spending a few thousands up front, and potentially a thousand or more every year to stay in compliance with some stupid water permit?!

-Yeah, we know, if you've never heard of Florida's Multi-Sector General Permit, you're probably not thrilled with the idea.
+Yeah, we know, if you've never heard of Florida's Multi-Sector Generic Permit, you're probably not thrilled with the idea.